 THIS is the third part of our ten-part article series on the market, legal and regulatory perspectives of private equity in Tanzania.
 In the second part, we discussed key regulatory issues in private equity fund formation.
-In this third part, we focus on some of the most pressing tax issues for private equity (PE) funds/investors.
-The hope is that the government will offer some relief to PE investors when Finance Minister Dr Philip Mpango presents his 2018/19 Budget Speech in Parliament on Thursday.
+In this third part of the series, we focus on some of the most pressing tax issues for private equity (PE) funds/investors.
+A few months leading up to before Finance Minister Dr Philip Mpango presented his 2018/19 Budget Speech in Parliament, the hope was that the government would offer some relief to PE investors.

 Tax is an important consideration for PE investors when making the decision to provide finance to targeted companies in exchange for equity (ownership) stakes in the companies.
 The importance stems from the fact that private equity returns are obtained after tax.